When I read God's Word, I hear Him speak

 In Ephesians, Paul calls marriage a mystery as it represents Christ’s relationship to the church (Ephesians 5:32).
 For the relationship of Jesus Christ to the saved body of people from all eternity, a marriage is used to describe how Jesus relates to this body (the gathering, ecclesia, the church).
 As a husband and wife act towards one another in mutual submission of one's power to the other for the benefit of the other, the benefit of the union, the benefit of the family, this reflects how Jesus relates to His people the church.

 Meek is a military horse term where a powerful horse was trained to accept the rider and his direction.
+The horse is bit-bridled now, under the direction of the rider.
 Upon being meeked, the horse is still a powerful horse, unafraid of battle, strong, ready to charge into battle at the shout of the command to go.
-However, the horse now submits to the rider's direction and command so it charges into battle on command and under the direction of the rider.
+However, the horse now submits to the rider's direction and command, so it charges into battle on command and under the direction of the rider.
 To be meek is strength under control.
 And so, a married couple is called to submit their power and abilities to the benefit of the other person in order to work together as a unit.
 We are to love and respect the gift of the other person as a like kind, power and nature as God created, identified and co-joined calling the union marriage.

 At the onset, marriage in creation was one man and one woman joined by the presence and infilling of the Holy Spirit.
 God had breathed His Spirit into Adam to put His life into mankind which is the revelation of God also called Light; the Spirit reveals God to mankind as well as being a life giving empowerment to the image bearer.